Best Parasite Cleanse

 Fasciolopsis buski lives in the small intestine of humans and pigs.
 Measuring up to 80 mm in length, it is one of the largest trematodes found in humans.
 This parasite is found in many countries in the Orient and, as with many other parasites that infect humans, pigs serve as a reservoir host.

 The life cycle of this parasite is similar to that of Fasciola hepatica.
 The worms produce eggs (up to 25,000 eggs per worm per day) that are passed in the host's feces.
 The first intermediate host is a snail, and the cercariae that emerge from the snail encyst on vegetation.
-Humans are infected with then eat vegetation contaminated with metacercariae
+Humans are infected with then eat vegetation contaminated with metacercariae.

 Life cycle of the Fasciolopsis buski